jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 1. Forward propagation -> use network for prediction
 2. Compute cost function and error of the current prediction
-3. Backward propagation (calculate gradient of the cost function)
+3. Backward propagation (calculate the gradient of the cost function)
 4. Update parameters (according to the backpropagation)

 Note: We will discuss these steps in the following slides